-There are other alternatives as well: some places, Australia, for instance, use a preferential-ballot evaluated using an approach called the Alternative Vote (AV), also known as Instant Runoff Voting (IRV).
+There are other alternatives as well: some places, Australia, for instance, use a preferential-ballot evaluated using an approach called the Alternative Vote (AV), also known as Instant Runoff Voting (IRV) and Ranked-Choice Voting.

-IRV / AV is somewhat better than FPTP but nevertheless shares many of its worst flaws.
+IRV / AV / Ranked-Choice is somewhat better than FPTP but nevertheless shares many of its worst flaws.
 (See Why not IRV?)

 All is not lost, however, for there are still more ways of dealing with such decisions; much better ways, in my view, called Condorcet (“con-DOR-say”) methods.